se-for-sci/se-for-sci.github.io/content/week1/intro.md

 We'll try to motivate what we do, but the best motivator is experience and exposure to the "simple" way to do things; then you will understand why the more advanced method was created.

+## Course structure

+The challenges of APC 524:

+- Often introducing solutions before problems
+- Large variance in the audience in terms of skill and background
+- Good coding basics rarely taught elsewhere

 ## Introductions